-The laboratory report as a CDAr2 document contains only two units of work, located in the content module as shown in the table below.
+640 The laboratory report as a CDA R2 document contains only two units of work, located in the content module as shown in the table below.

-Element in the CDA laboratory report (location as an Xpath expression) Content ClinicalDocument/inFulfillmentOf/order/id The Placer Group Number in case the report fulfills an Order Group.
-The Placer Order Number in case the report fulfills a single Order.
+Element in the CDA laboratory report (location as an Xpath expression) Content ClinicalDocument/inFulfillmentOf/order/id In case the report fulfills an Order Group aka laboratory request, this is the identifier assigned to the Order Group by the Order Placer application.
+In case the report fulfills a single Order, this is the Placer Order Number.
+ClinicalDocument/documentationOf/serviceEvent/id In case the report fulfills an Order Group aka laboratory request, this is the identifier assigned to the Order Group by the Order Filler application.
+In case the report fulfills a single Order, this is the Filler Order Number.
 ClinicalDocument/component/structuredBody/ /section/entry/act/entryRelationship/ /organizer@classCode="BATTERY"/id The Filler Order Number assigned to a battery